 Would you like to spend a week on the Italian Alps to do astronomy activities with other friends of your age from all over Europe?

-Join the ESO Astronomy Camp for a unique experience at the Observatory of the Aosta Valley.
+Join the ESO Astronomy Camp for a unique experience at the Astronomical Observatory of the Autonomous Region of the Aosta Valley.

 The camp will explore the theme of the visible and the invisible Universe via several astronomical sessions, including lectures, hands-on activities, and nighttime observations with the telescopes and instruments at the Observatory, alongside various social activities, winter sports, and excursions.
-ESO will be responsible for the final scientific programme for the ESO Astronomy Camp and will provide support with lecturers and material together with the Observatory of Aosta Valley, the University of Valencia and the University of Milan.
+ESO will be responsible for the final scientific programme for the ESO Astronomy Camp and will provide support with lecturers and material together with the Astronomical Observatory of the Autonomous Region of the Aosta Valley, the University of Valencia and the University of Milan.

 The ESO astronomy camp is supported and endorsed by the following institutions: Austrian Planetarium Society, Planétarium de l'Observatorire Royal de Belgique, Tähtitieteellinen yhdistys Ursa, Haus der Astronomie, Istituto Nazionale di Astrofisica, Società Astronomica Italiana, University of Milan - COSMO group, Netherlands Research School for Astronomy, Polish Astronomical Society, Urania - Postępy Astronomii, Urząd Marszałkowski Województwa Kujawsko-Pomorskiego, Astronomical Observatory of the University of Coimbra, Observatorio Astronómico - Universidad de Valencia, Sociedad Española de Astronomía, Onsala Space Observatory, Université de Genève, University of Cag — Space Observation & Research Centre, Las Cumbres Observatory Global Telescope Network, UK National STEM Centre.